General Principles of Secondary Active Transporter Function: Unified transport cycle model

-The idealized cycles could be made more realistic by retaining all transitions related to ion and substrate binding (1--4 and 9--12 in Figure~\ref{fig:unified}) while still suppressing the undesirable conformational transition (e.g., the ion leak pathway 2$\leftrightarrow$11 for the symporter in Figure~\ref{fig:unified}A).
-With these additional transitions included, different sequences of binding or dissociation reactions would be included in the models for the symporter and antiporter.
-A uniporter might be able to bind a driving ion but not transport it.
-Overall, the three physiologically very different types of transporters only differ in which of the alternating-access transitions is forbidden (or strongly suppressed).
-One can imagine that mutations may differentially change the transition rates and so switch the function of transporter from, say, a symporter to a uniporter (as seen in the MFS sugar transporters \citep{Madej:2014fc}) or an antiporter to a symporter as reviewed by \citet{Henderson:2019aa}.
-Occluded states are now seen as a possible control point to tune the function: for instance, in order to block an outward$\leftrightarrow$inward transition, only one partial transition to or from the occluded state needs to be blocked.
+The cycles in Figure~\ref{fig:unified}B--D were purposefully simplified and only highlighted one specific sequence of substrate and ion binding and unbinding events.
+It is not always clear that the binding order is fixed.
+The model can be made more realistic by retaining all transitions related to ion and substrate binding (connections between outward facing states 1, 2, 3, and 4 and between inward facing states 9, 10, 11, and 12 in Figure~\ref{fig:unified}) while still suppressing the undesirable conformational transition (e.g., the ion leak pathway $3 \leftrightarrow 7 \leftrightarrow 11$ for the symporter in Figure~\ref{fig:unified}B or the apo transition $1 \leftrightarrow 5 \leftrightarrow 9$ for the antiporter in Figure~\ref{fig:unified}C).
+With these additional transitions included, different sequences of binding or dissociation reactions would all be considered simultaneously and, depending on ion and substrate concentrations, different binding orders may prevail \citep{Hussey:2020aa}.
+Overall, the three physiologically distinct types of transporters primarily differ in which of the alternating-access transitions are forbidden (or strongly suppressed).
+Mutations may differentially change the transition rates and so switch the function of transporter from, say, a symporter to a uniporter as seen in the MFS sugar transporters \citep{Madej:2014fc} or Nramp transporters \citep{Bozzi:2021aa} or turn an antiporter into a symporter as reviewed by \citet{Henderson:2019aa}.
+Furthermore, different transport modalities may depend on the chemical identity of the substrate.
+For example in Nramp transporters, the type of metal ion controls whether either cotransport with protons occurs (with a stoichiometry that may vary depending on voltage and pH) or metal ion uniport \citep{Bozzi:2021aa}.
+Although the kinetic scheme shown in Figure~\ref{fig:unified}A does not model different stoichiometries, it is not difficult to extend it with additional states and paths for, say, multiple ion binding/unbinding reactions in order to assess transport as a function of external parameters such as pH, substrate concentrations, and membrane potential.

+The presence of occluded states in the transport cycle is important because the alternating access conformational transition cannot complete if the occluded intermediate state cannot be reached.
+As the examples of volumetric sensors in Mhp1 \citep{Simmons:2014pt} and LeuT \citep{LeVine:2019aa} show (see Section~\ref{sec:mhp1triplegated}), some proteins control the conformational switch by kinetically controlling progression through an occluded state.
+As another example, the transport domain of the CNT\textsubscript{NW} transporter contracts in intermediate states in ordered to facilitate the apo transition of its symporter cycle \citep{Hirschi:2017aa}.
+Overall, the simple model indicates that occluded states could act as convenient control points for \emph{kinetic control} of function (control of rates as performed by enzymes) as opposed to \emph{thermodynamic control} (changes in binding affinities and free energy differences between states).